Finding the perfect coffee machine for your particular requires can be like finding a needle in a haystack, there are such a huge number of options!

 Also, thanks to Dualit taking Nespresso to court in a David vs Goliath type affair, and winning, there is a huge range of Nespresso compatible pods available, so you’re no longer locked in to utilizing genuine Nespresso pods.

-If you do decide to go down the Dolce Gusto or Tassimo route I would recommend that you utilize their espresso capsules and then buy a separate milk frother so that you give yourself the best chance of a decent tasting coffee by avoiding the powdered milk pods.
+If you do decide to go down the Dolce Gusto or Tassimo route I would advise that you work with their espresso capsules and then buy a separate milk frother so that you give yourself the best chance of a decent tasting coffee by avoiding the powdered milk pods.

 For more on milk frothers see: